 Accessories: Some models come with food-processor attachments, coffee grinders and drinkable to-go containers.
 Pick a blender with accessories that fit your lifestyle.

-Plastic or glass containers: Plastic containers absorb odors and stain easier, but they're lighter in weight and less likely to break if dropped than than ones made of glass.
+Plastic or glass containers: Plastic containers are more likely to absorb odors and stain but they're lighter in weight and less likely to break if dropped than than ones made of glass.
 Whichever style you choose, just make sure it's easy to clean, with clearly marked measurements on the side.
 If you like to chuck everything in the dishwasher, check to see if it’s dishwasher safe.

 Speeds: The more speed settings available, the more user control a blender offers.
 Premium blenders may also offer preprogrammed options for tasks like smoothies, crushing ice, and pureeing that take the guesswork out of blending.

-Power: Count on 300 to 1,000 watts of power for most blenders, but 500 watts is enough juice (so to speak) for most blending tasks.
+Power: You’ll see a range from 300 to 1,000 watts of power for most blenders, but 500 watts is enough juice (so to speak) for most blending tasks.
 Keep in mind that other factors influence the blenders performance, so more wattage doesn’t necessarily translate to better results.

 Warranty: One year is good, but five is way better.
 The more expensive the blender, the more important it is to pick one that's backed by a solid warranty.